-Fat Tyre offer an impressive range of heli-bike tours.
+A number of operators offer an impressive range of heli-bike tours.
 Helicopter rides last from 8 to 15 minutes with some landing spots as high as 2000 metres and the longest trail at a whopping five hours.
-You're going to need a massage after that one.
 Each of these trip options has a little something different whether it be finishing off the day at a historic pub for a cold pint, jumping in a Land Rover and four wheel driving, or even landing on the breathtaking lunar-like landscape of Mt Pisa.

 Vertigo also offer a Skippers Canyon guided tour which takes you into historical gold mining territory with plenty of rocks and streams for you to negotiate.
 This tour is open to people of varying abilities and they even throw in a bit of historical information.
 Educational and extreme all in one!